liquibase/liquibase-contribute-site/docs/extensions-integrations/integrations-overview/index.md

 ### Liquibase On Demand

-One category of integrations build Liquibase into a tool that exposes all the available Liquibase commands for users to run on demand.
+One category of integrations builds Liquibase into a tool that exposes all the available Liquibase commands for users to run on demand.
 Examples of this type of integration include the Liquibase CLI, Maven plugin, Gradle plugin, Ant plugin, and the NPM plugin.

 These integrations act as a thin wrapper adapting the available Liquibase commands to a way of calling them.

 ### Liquibase Embedded

-Another category of integrations build specific Liquibase operations into flows within an application framework Examples of this type of integration include Spring, Spring Boot, Quarkus, Micronaut and Servlet Listener support.
+Another category of integrations builds specific Liquibase operations into flows within an application framework Examples of this type of integration include Spring, Spring Boot, Quarkus, Micronaut, and Servlet Listener support.

 These integrations will run `update` automatically against the application's database on startup.
 Because they are automatically running Liquibase, they do not allow arbitrary commands to be run like the "On Demand" integrations.